 “I have a better idea,” she said, nodding her head.
-“I’ll sell the car and we can get you in first class with us.”
-It would be much cheaper than shipping it back to the Shores.
-It was an old car, and it surely wouldn’t make a long trip if they drove it.
+“I’ll sell my car, and we can get you in first class with us.
+It would be much cheaper than shipping it back to the Shores.”
+It was an old car, and it surely wouldn’t survive a long trip if they drove it.
 “I’ll pay for the upgrade that way.”

 “I’ll sell mine, too, then.
 It solves the problem of what happens to it.
 I’d never even considered the car.”
 Clint breathed a sigh of relief.
 Things were falling into place.

 “I wonder why Mama didn’t tell me that, too?”
-Her troubled look returned.
-“I must have really disappointed them.”
+Her distressed look returned.
+“I must have truly disappointed them.”

 “I don’t think so, Darce.
 You’ve always been Mama’s favorite.
 Maybe she just forgot?
-That’s gotta be it.
+That must be it.
 You haven’t done anything that would cause them disappointment.”
 Danae hugged her twin.

 “I dared to love someone.”
 She shook her head.
 “No matter.
-Clint and I have it all figured out anyway, even if Mama and Dad don’t approve.”
+Clint and I have it all figured out anyway, even if Mama and Dad disapprove.”

 Danae grabbed her keys.
 “I’m going to go see Dave.
 I’ll be back later.”

 “How can I forget when you keep reminding me?”
-Danae giggled.
+Danae snickered.
 “See you later.”

 Danae stared at the exam and drew a blank.
-She and Dave had studied together, but yet she couldn’t remember the term the question asked for.
-Panicked, she scanned the rest of the exam, but found it was just the first question that escaped her.
-Maybe if I just work on it, the first question will come to me, she thought.
-She had two hours for the exam, and she continued working, hoping.
+She and Dave had studied together, but yet she couldn’t remember the term the question asked.
+Panicked, she scanned the rest of the exam but found it was just the first question that escaped her.
+Maybe if I just work on it, the first question will come to me, Danae thought.
+She had two hours for the exam, and she continued and hoped.

-In a building less than one hundred yards away, Darcey confidently completed her exam with time to spare, checking her math for each problem.
-One down, two to go, she thought, walking to the exam proctor to turn it in.
-She walked to the Student Union, which was right next door and bought a cola from the vending machine, something she never did, and it tasted good.
+In a building less than one hundred yards away, Darcey confidently completed her exam with time to spare and checked her math for each problem.
+One down, two to go, she thought as she walked to the exam proctor to turn it in.
+Darcey walked to the Student Union, which was right next door, and bought a cola from the vending machine.
+It was something she never did, and it tasted good.
 She retrieved her phone from her bag and sent a quick text to Danae.

 At the SU.
 Meet me there.

-Sometime later, Darcey was sitting in the computer lab when Danae walked in, looking distressed.
+Thirty minutes later, Darcey sat in the computer lab when Danae walked in, distressed.
 “What happened, Nae?”

 “Dave,” was all she said.
 Tears filled her eyes, and Darcey knew.

-“Oh, sweetie,” Darcey said, hugging her sister.
-“I’m sorry.
+“Oh, sweetie,” Darcey said and hugged her sister.
+“I’m so sorry.
 What happened?”

 “You don’t need him, Danae.”
 Darcey offered her a sip of cola.
 “You knew things would never be serious between you two anyway.”

 The girls wished each other good luck and went to their other exams for the day, and afterward, they met each other at home.
-Clint had spent the day packing up the house, leaving only the items they would need for the next few days.
+Clint had spent the day packing up the house and left only the items they would need for the next day.
 Darcey was home first and greeted Clint with a hug and a kiss.
 “Thank you for everything you’ve done today, Boo Bear.
 I appreciate it.”

 “You’re welcome, kitten,” he replied.
 “When does your family get in?”

 “Mama!
 Daddy!”
-Danae ran toward them, wrapping herself around them.
+Danae ran toward them and wrapped herself around them.
 “Oh, I missed you.”
 The ache of her broken heart hurt just a little less around her beloved, very missed family.

 “Oh, Punkin!”
 Travis hugged her.
 “It’s so good to hold you in my arms.”
-He resisted the urge to tickle her, remembering she was a full-grown woman.
+He resisted the urge to tickle her.
+After all, she was a full-grown woman.

-Darcey heard the commotion outside, and swallowed hard.
+Darcey heard the commotion outside and swallowed hard.
 “I’ll go out first, Clint.
 Wait just a minute or two before you appear.”
-She kissed him and walked out the door, smiling at her family.
+She kissed him and walked out of the door and smiled at her family.
 “Mama!
 Daddy!
-Uncle Chris!” she squealed, feeling more excited to see them now that they were actually there.
+Uncle Chris!” she squealed, feeling more excited to see them now that they were there.
 She kissed Travis’ cheek and hugged her mother.
 “I can’t believe you’re here!”
 Travis noticed a tall, slender young man standing shyly in the doorway of the house.

 “Is that Clint, baby girl?” he asked Darcey, and she nodded.
 “Tell him to come down here and meet the family.”
-She motioned to him, and he walked cautiously to the family, not really feeling comfortable interrupting the reunion.
+She motioned to him, and he walked cautiously to the family.
+He didn’t feel comfortable interrupting the reunion.